-Printable VinylEfx® films allow you to transform ordinary printing into extraordinary printing!
+VinylEfx® films allow you to transform ordinary graphics into extraordinary statements!
 These eye-catching, glittering vinyls set your graphics apart from other printed images.
-VinylEfx® prints attract more attention, so your marketing message is noticed, read and remembered.
-That WOW factor is your competitive edge.
-VinylEfx® Smooth Gold is available in both outdoor durable and decorative series.
-For demanding applications such as truck and boat graphics, Durable Series VinylEfx® films are a superior alternative to the expensive simulated gold leaf films.
-Decorative Series VinylEfx® films are perfect for extended indoor applications, such as POP graphics and for use in window displays.
+Graphics produced with VinylEfx attract more attention, so your marketing message is noticed, read and remembered.
+The WOW factor is your competitive edge.
+VinylEfx Smooth Gold is available in both outdoor durable and decorative series.
+For demanding applications such as truck and boat graphics and letters, durable series VinylEfx films are the superior choice.
+Decorative series VinylEfx films are perfect for indoor applications, such as point-of-purchase graphics and window displays.

-Printable - Eco Solvent, Latex, Solvent, Thermal Transfer, UV
+Printable - Eco Solvent, Solvent, Thermal Transfer, UV

 Available in both indoor and outdoor compatible series